-Consolidated EMSP Outcome 1.1 Outcome 1.2 Outcome 2.1 Outcome 2.2 Outcome 3.1 ESP 1 Compliance with the law The project complies with all national relevant laws, regulations and technical standards.
-In the absence of national standards, the project will apply internationally recognized standards.
-ESP 2 The project design supp ports equal access to training, e equipment, infrastructure and se rvices, taking especially into ac count marginalized and Access and vulnerable groups, nam ely women, youth and marshla nd communities. equity Planning and designing irrigation water. of rehabilitation works is done through consultation and agree ments with vulnerable groups t hat may benefit from The project will take a n discrimination nor favou t will help ensure that the benef its of the project are being distr ibuted fairly with no Project targeting criteria is based on gender and age q uotas e broadly through the mass me • The project will promote an extensive outreach programme that aims to be inclusive of the most vulnerable.
-It will use a registry of official FIN and LIF; the lists will be further verified by the project. all the private contractor acts including the staff / technica esigning and constructing of the habilitation and reconstruction; ve beneficiaries in all stages of i ensure equitable, reliable and s ESP 3 Marginalised and vulnerable groups The project will specifically target the marginalised and vulnerable by using and verifying official registry of FIN and LIF households (including elderly, persons with reduced mobility, and persons with disabilities) The piloting of the Gender Action Learning • The project will specifically target the marginalised and vulnerable by using and verifying official registry of FIN households (including elderly, persons with reduced mobility, and persons with disabilities).
+Consolidated EMSP Outcome 1.1 Outcome 1.2 Outcome 2.1 Outcome 2.2 Outcome 3.1 ESP 1 Compliance with the law The project complies with all i internationally recognized sta ons and technical standards.
+In t he absence of national standa rds, the project will apply ESP 2 Access and equity vulnerable groups, nam Planning and designing irrigation water.
+The project will take a n discrimination nor favou Project targeting criteria The project will advertis The project will promote LIF; the lists will be furth IESS-Adapt will publicly all the private contractor Perimeters (IP) and wat The project will consult ely women, youth and marshla of rehabilitation works is done umber of transparent steps tha iritism.
+I is based on gender and age q e broadly through the mass me e an extensive outreach program ner verified by the project.
+T advertise and tender all contra rs that will be involved in the de er table recharging activities. all local water users, and involv habilitation and reconstruction; through consultation and agreer t will help ensure that the benefi uotas nents with vulnerable groups t ts of the project are being distr the most vulnerable.
+It will use l experts of the PMU as well as roads and water infrastructure hat may benefit from ributed fairly with no e a registry of official FIN and s the Service Providers and under the Irrigated n design, through operation ESP 3 Marginalised and vulnerable groups The project will specifically target the marginalised and vulnerable by using and verifying official registry of FIN and LIF households (including elderly, persons with reduced mobility, and persons with disabilities) The piloting of the Gender Action Learning • The project will specifically target the marginalised and vulnerable by using and verifying official registry of FIN households (including elderly, persons with reduced mobility, and persons with disabilities).